joshuabhorrocks/joshuabhorrocks/README.md

 ## - Born and raised in Northern Utah, USA

 # Skills
-## Proficient in: JavaScript, React, Redux, NodeJS, HTML, CSS, Python, SQLite3, Postgres, API's, Data Structures, etc.
+## Proficient in: JavaScript, React, Redux, NodeJS, HTML, CSS, Python, SQLite3, Postgres, GraphQL, API's, Data Structures, etc.

 # Contact
 ## Trying to contact me?
 Here are all the ways you can reach me!